HackBulgaria/pixel/README.md

 1. Fork the repository.
 See the links on your right.
 2. Bundle the repository with: `bundle install`.
-3. Run the Jekyll server with: `bundle install jekyll serve -w`
+3. Run the Jekyll server with: `bundle exec jekyll serve -w`

 A server will be running on http://localhost:4000 by default.